yungtechboy1/CyberCore/Readme.md

         Shop is seperate island 1 Chunk Wide
         Shop is premade and editable
         Shop Signs will work on chests
+    Fighter
         Assasin
             Silent movement
             Trained Killer and does 1.2X Damage (EG 5 * 1.2 = 6, 2.5 Hearts -> 3 Hearts attack)
             Get paid by server to kill players...The server helps you successed Can Pick-pocket players
                 Using a fishing lure or tapping player a small inv will appear with 9 Random items for the player to attempt to grab
                 Only 4 of the Items are actually stealable.
                 Cooldown
         Knight
             Trained Killers with 1.2X Better damage asorbtion.
             Protector
+    Crafter
         Enchanter
             Creates enchated items for Knights,Assasin, and potions Can create "planting stick" which allows farmers to auto plant seeds, by enchanting a book

         Farmer
             Sells goods to Merchants
             Able to auto plant seeds 2 * Level blocks away as an ability or with hoe only farmers can use.
         IronSmith
             Create weapons for Enchanter or Merchant or Knight These weapons can then be enchanted by an Enchanter and increase the value and power of the sword.
         LandOwner
             Can Claim land for Bussiness ventures
                 - Mine
                 - Bar
                 - Lounge
                 - Arena
                 - Farm
                 - Fee'd Entrance